 A new Call of Duty is officially in the works and will release in late 2021, Activision has confirmed.

 It's not a huge surprise giving that Call of Duty games release every year like clockwork, but what is a surprise is that Call of Duty 2021 will reportedly return to a WW2 setting and is called 'Call of Duty WW2: Vanguard'.
-It's understandable then that the new Call of Duty is reportedly being developed by Sledgehammer Games, who developed Call of Duty: WW2.
+It's understandable then that Activision has confirmed the new Call of Duty is being developed by Sledgehammer Games, who developed Call of Duty: WW2.

 While Activision hasn't officially revealed the next Call of Duty, details on the new COD are slowly beginning to emerge and we're starting to get a good idea of what to expect.
 Read on for everything we know about the new Call of Duty 2021.